azaat/minimal_graph_db/README.md

     - Predicate format:
       ```satisfies [BOOLEAN EXPRESSION]```
-      For the triple (v, label, u) returns whether or not is satisfies boolean predicates of the form:
+      For the triple (v, label, u) returns boolean value for a combination of boolean predicates of the form:

       ```
-      start is [START VERTEX INDEX]
-      final is [FINAL VERTEX INDEX]
-      label is [LABEL VALUE]
+      isStart [VERTEX NAME]
+      isFinal [VERTEX NAME]
+      labelIs [LABEL NAME]
       ```
+      where isStart, isFinal return whether vertex is start or final.

       Combined expressions with these predicates can be specified with ```and```, ```or```,  ```not```.